Nothing but LOVE for Nothing Bundt Cakes

 Also important to Wright, she was able to keep her employees on when so many businesses were forced to make difficult decisions.
 The ability to employ and mentor young people in her bakeries is something in which Wright takes much pride.
 She tells us, “I’ve had so many great mentors in my life who have helped me become great in business, but to be able to do that for other kids here… My hope is that as they go and do what they dream of in the future, that I’ve given them something to take with them and use.
 I treat them how I would want people to treat my own son in his first job.”

-Life as a mom and small business owner is busy, especially preparing for the holidays, when Nothing Bundt Cakes does specialty cakes for Thanksgiving, Christmas, and Hanukkah (they are Kosher certified).
+Life as a mom and small business owner is busy, especially preparing for high-volume holidays.
 But it’s being part of those cherished occasions that make life so sweet.

-Nothing Bundt Cakes is located at 333 E. Lancaster Avenue in Wynnewood and 1001 Baltimore Pike, Suite B-2 in Springfield.
+Nothing Bundt Cakes is located at 333 E. Lancaster Avenue in Wynnewood; 1001 Baltimore Pike, Suite B-2 in Springfield; and now 245 Swedesford Road in the Gateway Shopping Center in Wayne!
 The bakeries are open Monday through Saturday, and also offer delivery and curbside pickup.
-They are currently taking orders for the holidays—trust us, you want to get your order in early!

 Nothing Bundt Cakes supports the Main Line Parent Community.
 Lead photograph by Kylene Cleaver for Leave it to Me Photography.